Projects, Units & Initiatives

 The expansive reach of The Legal Aid Society’s Criminal Defense Practice runs from its dynamic advocacy of clients in court to its presence and partnership in communities.
 As the primary public defender in New York City, staff zealously and tirelessly work to protect the rights of the most marginalized and disenfranchised in society.
 Yet our scope, as the country’s oldest and largest public defender, goes beyond any single case or client.
 Our community engagement, impact litigation, and broader advocacy consistently strive for increased fairness and humanity in the criminal justice system and seeks to reduce the devastating and permanent consequences of system involvement for our clients.

 The Practice includes experienced trial offices in every borough, a Criminal Appeals Bureau, a Parole Revocation Defense Unit, a Prisoners’ Rights Project, a Community Justice Unit, a Homicide Unit and a Special Litigation Unit.
 In each area, the Practice has developed innovative model projects that garner expertise and push both the practice and discourse of criminal justice forward.
-Innovations such as The Exploitation Intervention Project, Adolescent Defense, The Decarceration Project and The Women’s Project are just a few of the wrap-around services we provide each and every client.
+Innovations such as The Exploitation Intervention Project, Adolescent Defense, The Decarceration Project and The Women’s Pretrial Release Initiative are just a few of the wrap-around services we provide each and every client.
 In the past year, the Practice represented nearly 200,000 clients in trial, appellate, and post-conviction matters and have pushed for critical reforms that end injustice and discrimination based on race, gender and poverty.

 Our staff tackles every issue confronting our clients, pressing on questions like the validity of eyewitness identification and the need for access to police disciplinary records.
 The Practice’s units devoted to DNA and digital forensics evidence and litigation apply the latest advances in order to challenge the government and secure evidence essential to the defense of our clients.
 We elicit narratives that often include compelling stories of innocence and false accusations, a fuller development of the facts, and critical context.
 The results are dismissals, acquittals and reversals and even exonerations of those wrongfully convicted.